 Mixed Media Painting | Penelope Bloom’s Ballerina Bunny Penelope Bloom has been on my mind again, along with her beloved toy bunny, reminding me of the purity and innocence of childhood.
 For a brief moment, I saw a Penelope Bloom bunny come to life, dancing in the light of the moon, free of everything that would weigh her down as she moved without constraints.
 Perhaps someday we will do the same.
 I… Read More

 I cannot begin to tell you how much fun it is to paint freely and forget all the rules.
-This abstract painting was inspired by Juliette Crane’s, “Wild and Free” course.
+This abstract painting was a study of Juliette Crane’s, “Wild and Free” course.
 It makes me think of winter, traveling, and the colors of Christmas.